brennash/StockTracker/README.md

 ## Usage
 The StockTracker library can be kicked off using the script in the bin directory.
-Basically library requires a JSON file as input listing when and how many shares are to be bought on a certain day.
-The output is the performance of this portfolio on a specified day, also highlighted in the JSON input.
+Basically library requires a JSON file as input listing one or more shares which form a fund.
+There are a number of settings which control how much of each share can be bought, the total spend and the interval between repeat purchases.
+The output is the performance of this portfolio on a named ```sell_date```.

 ```
-{"name":"test1",
-    "sell_date":20151221,
-    "stocks":[
-        {"ticker":"RANDOM","buy_date":20150101,"buy_limit":1000.00,"repeat":"monthly"},
-        {"ticker":"RANDOM-REPEAT","buy_date":20150101,"buy_limit":1000.00,"repeat":"monthly"},
-        {"ticker":"AMZN","buy_date":20150101,"buy_limit":1000.00},
-        {"ticker":"TSLA","buy_date":20150201,"unit_limit":10,"buy_limit":1500.00},
-        {"ticker":"NVDA","buy_date":20150201,"unit_limit":10,"buy_limit":1500.00}
+{
+    "name": "Test Fund",
+    "sell_date": 20160112,
+    "total_buy_limit":10000.00,
+    "fund": [
+        {
+            "ticker": "RANDOM",
+            "buy_date": 20150101,
+            "buy_limit": 600.00,
+            "repeat": "monthly"
+        },
+        {
+            "ticker": "AMZN",
+            "buy_date": 20150101,
+            "buy_limit": 500.00,
+            "repeat": "weekly"
+        },
+        {
+            "ticker": "V",
+            "buy_date": 20150601,
+            "unit_limit": 10,
+            "buy_limit": 300.00
+        }
     ]
 }
 ```

-Note the 'RANDOM-REPEAT' ticker name in the above JSON.
+Note the 'RANDOM' ticker name in the above JSON.
 This allows the application to randomly select an S&P500 stock at each purchase interval and see how it performs over the given time period.
-The assumption with RANDOM-REPEAT stocks is that the 'repeat' field is non-null.

 ## Running the application
 To run the application you need a valid JSON file describing the stocks to be checked,